 Shampoos containing pyrithione zinc

-A common ingredient in many OTC anti-dandruff shampoos, pyrithione zinc may have both antimicrobial and antifungal power.
+A ingredient in many OTC anti-dandruff shampoos, pyrithione zinc may have both antimicrobial and antifungal power.
 It may also help with inflammation and itch.
 Some authorities, like the National Eczema Foundation, even suggest washing affected areas of the body with pyrithione zinc soaps.

 Shampoos containing salicylic acid